Thompson & Morgan Gardening Blog

 With bright, long-lasting blooms and glossy dark-green leaves, this standard azalea looks like a festively decorated tree!
 Choose between elegant white or bright red-ruffled flowers to decorate your home over Christmas.
 When spring arrives, plant your hardy evergreen azalea outside where it will continue to flower year after year.

 Houseplants are a thoughtful gift that offer years of enjoyment.
-Browse our full Christmas section for more inspiring presents.
+Read our article on how to care for festive houseplants to get the best from your display.
+If you’re looking for more inspiring presents, browse our full Christmas section.
 Delivered with a personalised gift card, and only one P&P charge regardless of how many gifts you send, T&M has you covered.

 Lead image: Hibiscus ‘Festive Flair‘ from T&M